 The practice of thematic analysis is widely used in qualitative analysis but sometimes not acknowledged or confused with other approaches.
-Here at QSR International we break down the ambiguities of thematic analysis as an approach, and hope this interpretation can breathe new life into it, as new and emerging forms of content become more integral to the already established research tool.
+Here at Lumivero, we break down the ambiguities of thematic analysis as an approach and hope this interpretation can breathe new life into it as new and emerging forms of content become more integral to the already established research tool.

 What is thematic analysis?

 Thematic analysis is not a methodology but a tool which can be used across different methods (Boyatzis 1998) and was first labeled as an approach in the 1970s (Merton, 1975).
 It is used to find common themes in content such as:

 This practice is dynamic.
-It can be done manually (by hand), in Excel or through a Computer Assisted Qualitative Data Analysis (CAQDAS) software tool.
+It can be done manually (by hand), in Excel, or with thematic analysis software or Computer Assisted Qualitative Data Analysis (CAQDAS) software tool.
 It traverses traditional qualitative research and quantitative data, allowing researchers to ask more questions of their content and conduct thematic analysis from large data sets like interviews.

 The challenge with importing, managing and analyzing different content types is how do you find the similarities or differences in the media before you?
 What do you do with it then?

-Thematic analysis can be used as a technique on its own or it can be used as a first step in a variety of methodological approaches to analysing qualitative data including:
+Thematic analysis can be used as a technique on its own or it can be used as a first step in a variety of methodological approaches to analyzing qualitative data including: